Olympus E-M10 vs Panasonic GM5

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the E-M10 has a notably higher overall DXO score than the GM5 (overall score 6 points higher), which gives it an advantage in terms of imaging quality.
 This advantage is based on 0.7 bits higher color depth, 0.6 EV in additional dynamic range, and 0.3 stops in additional low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GM5 provides a faster frame rate than the E-M10.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GM5 provides a faster frame rate than the E-M10.
 It can shoot movie footage at 1080/60p, while the Olympus is limited to 1080/30p.

 Feature comparison: Olympus E-M10 vs Panasonic GM5